blbadger/blbadger.github.io/input-generation.md

 In images of inputs generated using gradient descent published by [Mordvintsev and colleagues](https://ai.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html), generated images are generally better-formed and much less noisy than they appear on this page.  Øygard [investigated](https://www.auduno.com/2015/07/29/visualizing-googlenet-classes/) possible methods by which these images were obtained (as the previous group did not publish their image generation code) and found a way to produce more or less equivalent images and authored a helpful [Github repo](https://github.com/auduno/deepdraw) with the programs responsible.

-Both referenced studies have observed images that are in general clearer than most of the images on this page.  Øygard adapted a method modified from an approach in the Tensorflow deep dream [tutorial](https://www.tensorflow.org/tutorials/generative/deepdream) that is termed 'octaves', in which the input image is up-scaled between rounds of gradient descent using Gaussian convolution.
+Both referenced studies have observed images that are in general clearer than most of the images on this page.  Øygard adapted a method modified from an approach in the Tensorflow deep dream [tutorial](https://www.tensorflow.org/tutorials/generative/deepdream) octave method, which resulted in impressively clear images.

-A wide array of possible modifications to the octave gradient descent method were attempted with little improvement on the clarity displayed above.
+A wide array of possible modifications to the octave gradient descent method were attempted with little improvement on the clarity displayed in the last section.
 This led to the idea that perhaps it is the model itself rather than the optimization method that was responsible for the increased noise relative to what other researchers have found.

-The cited works in this section all used the original GoogleNet architecture to generate images.
-This may be depicted as follows:
+The cited works in this section all used the original GoogleNet architecture to generate images. whereas this page has so far focused on the related InceptionV3 model.
+GoogleNet may be depicted as follows:

 ![GoogleNet architecture]({{https://blbadger.github.io}}/neural_networks/googlenet_architecture.png)

 It may be appreciated that this network is a good deal shallower than InceptionV3 (22 versus 48 layers, respectively) but otherwise contains a number of the same general features.
 One notable change from the original is that the Pytorch version of GoogleNet uses Batch normalization, whereas the original did not.

 Optimizing for the 'Stop Light' ImageNet class, we now have a much more coherent image in terms of color and patterns over two octaves.